Microsoft Intune enables you ensure that some key Windows settings are set optimally (Firewall, Malware protection, etc.)

 There’s nothing extra to buy – this functionality is all included when you’re a PolicyPak Professional customer.

-PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and desktop management.
+PolicyPak was designed by former Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and desktop management.

 When you’re ready to manage your applications and settings using Microsoft Intune, PolicyPak is here for you.